sandy-bridge/fullstack-open/README.md

 # Fullstack open

 My work for the Fullstack open course by the University of Helsinki.
-Requires Node 20.
+Tested with Node 18 and 20.